rizinorg/rizin/doc/debug-internals.md

 ## librz/io/p/io_debug.c

-In order to interface with radare IO, a plug-in is provided.
+In order to interface with Rizin IO, a plug-in is provided.
 This handles, for example, spawning processes under a debugger.